Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

 The gold standard in 2026 benchmarks.
 Handles tables, equations, code blocks, images, headers/footers removal.
 Runs locally with PyTorch.

 Strong for financial/academic docs with complex tables.
-Pairs with local LLMs (Ollama) for even better Markdown output with image descriptions.
+Pairs with local LLMs for even better Markdown output with image descriptions.

 Simple Python library that converts PDF (and many other formats) to clean, LLM-ready Markdown.
 Minimal dependencies.